AlaaErfan/CodeClause-DataScience/README.md

  Implement Logistic Regression, a powerful machine learning algorithm, for churn prediction.

- Evaluate the model's performance with key metrics like accuracy, precision, recall, and roc auc score.
+ Evaluate the model's performance with key metrics like accuracy, precision, recall score.

  # Model Used :
  Logistic Regression